akumar282/Matchbox/README.md

 Our web application connects developers to projects that align with their interests, experience, and values

 Team:
-Abhimanyu Kumar - Principal Engineer/Backend Engineer
+Abhimanyu Kumar - Principal Engineer
 Hayden Lauritzen - Backend Engineer
-Rosie Shen - Frontend Engineer
-Mohammad Zahid - Lead Frontend Engineer
+Mohammad Zahid - Frontend Engineer

 # Link to the project
 https://staging.appmatchbox.com/